Scientia Professor Andrew Dzurak

 Dr Andrew See

-Andrew is a senior process engineer at ANFF NSW.
-His areas of expertise include UV photolithography and electron beam lithography.
+Andrew is the Facility Projects Manger at ANFF-NSW.
+He is former Senior Process Engineer, and his areas of expertise include UV photolithography and electron beam lithography.
 As an joint area supervisor, he is responsible for the operations in the lower east cleanroom facility.

 In addition to process development, Andrew also actively participates in a number of research projects that involve device design, fabrication, as well as low temperature electrical characterizations.

 Andrew received his PhD in Experimental Semiconductor Physics from UNSW with educational backgrounds in research commercialization, optoelectronics, and computer science.
 Prior to joining ANFF in 2015, he has worked as a Research Fellow in the School of Physics at UNSW where he investigated dopant-less GaAs nanoelectonics, as well as amorphous silicon spintronic devices.

 Joanna Szymanska is the process engineer responsible for technical management of semiconductor processing within ANFF Facility.
 Responsible for provision of training, and new microfabrication process development.
 As area supervisor she’s also responsible for operation and maintenance of upper east and west part of the ANFF Facility.

 Her area of expertise is EBL -Raith 150TWO system, UV photolithography, RIE, ICP RIE, thin film deposition which include thermal and E-Beam evaporation, sputtering, PECVD, ALD, and thermal oxidation.
 She also has experience in device characterisation by profilometry, AFM, elipsometry, and probe measurements.